rmjarvis/TreeCorr/docs/binning3pt.rst

     This binning can only use the 'triangle' algorithm, which is generally much slower than the 'multipole' algorithm.
-For most purposes, we recommend using `"LogSAS"` instead, which can use the 'multpole' algorithm to calculate the correlation function.
+For most purposes, we recommend using `"LogSAS"` instead, which can use the 'multipole' algorithm to calculate the correlation function.
 See `Three-point Algorithm` below for more discussion about this.

-The binning of :math:`r` works the same was as `"Log"` for two-point correlations.
+The binning of :math:`r` works the same way as `"Log"` for two-point correlations.
 That is, the binning is specified using any 3 of the following 4 parameters:

     - ``nbins``       How many bins to use.